 Enjoy the Frozen Treats

 We are in the middle of a heat wave here in Virginia and it is very hot.
-After Sherman’s evening walk, I thought he might enjoy a frozen treat to help him to cool off.
+After Sherman’s evening walk, I thought he might enjoy a DIY Frosty Paw to help him to cool off.

 Can you tell that he liked it?